Dozodouzo/supybot-git/README.md

 NEWS
 ----

+### March 19, 2013
+* supybot-git is now in Fedora!
+The package has landed in Fedora-17, Fedora-18 and the upcoming Fedora-19 and can be installed using the usual package tools.
+* After discussion with Mike Mueller the plugin is relicensed using the original BSD terms.

 ### March 5, 2013

 * I (i. e., Alec Leamas) forked Mike's original work.
 Mike and I have agreed on